The Saint (2017 film)

 The Saint is a 2017 American action film directed by Ernie Barbarash and starring Adam Rayner in the title role of Simon Templar, created by Leslie Charteris.
-This was Sir Roger Moore's final film appearance and the film was dedicated to his memory as he died two months before the release; Moore portrayed Templar in a 1960s TV series of the same title.
+This was Roger Moore's final film appearance and the film was dedicated to his memory as he died two months before the release; Moore portrayed Templar in a 1960s TV series of the same title.
 Filmed in 2013 as a television pilot for a proposed TV series, the film was not originally intended for release when the series was not picked up.
 It eventually saw release direct-to-video in 2017 when it was released in tribute to Moore following his death.
-Ian Ogilvy, who portrayed Templar in a 1970s TV series titled Return of the Saint, also appears.
+Ian Ogilvy, who portrayed Templar in a 1970s TV series Return of the Saint, also appears.